U-blox: Products and technology

-u-blox develops and sells chips and modules that support global navigation satellite systems (GNSS), including receivers for GPS, GLONASS, Galileo, BeiDou and QZSS.
+u-blox provides starter kits which allow quick prototyping of variety of applications for the Internet of Things.
+It develops and sells chips and modules that support global navigation satellite systems (GNSS), including receivers for GPS, GLONASS, Galileo, BeiDou and QZSS.
 The wireless range consists of GSM-, UMTS- and CDMA2000 and LTE modules, as well as Bluetooth- and WiFi-modules.
 All these products enable the delivery of complete systems for location-based services and M2M applications (machine-to-machine communication) in the Internet of Things, that rely on the convergence of 2G/3G/4G, Bluetooth-, Wi-Fi technology and satellite navigation.
+A collaboration to create GNSS receiver that work globally was started between u-blox, SoftBank and ALES in 2021.
+One year later, in 2022, u-blox released the at the time smallest LTE Cat 4 Module LARA-L6.
+The company launched a dual-band GNSS module in 2023 that uses the L1 as well as the L5 GPS frequency bands.
+In 2024 u-blox released the LEXI-R10, which was, according to the company, the smallest LTE Cat 1bis module at time of launch.